-Javicia Leslie (God Friended Me) has been tapped to play a brand new character named Ryan Wilder, a local Gotham resident with a chequered past who becomes the city’s hero in Kate Kane’s absence.
+Leslie will play a new character called Ryan Wilder, a local Gotham resident who has a chequered past.

 When is Batwoman season 2 on TV?